dhcn/dhcn/README.md

 Here are some ideas to get you started:

-- 👯 I’m looking to collaborate on Blockchain.
+- 👯 I’m looking to collaborate on DApp.
 - 🤔 I’m looking for help with overseas operation
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...